blacktyger/vitex-py/README.md

 >>>  'tradingCurrency': 'EPIC-002',
 >>>  'quoteCurrency': 'BTC-000', ...}, }
 ```
-- TradingAPI requires signature authentication by API Key and API Secret,
+- 📈 **TradingAPI** requires signature authentication by API Key and API Secret,
   which you can apply for on ViteX platform.
   Please note that API Key and API Secret are both case sensitive.
+  Also it is recommended to stake some VITE for QUOTA ('transactions fuel')
+  in order to execute multiple transactions.

 ```
 from vitexpy import TradingAPI